 All students finish their courses with a much clearer view of their future interests.

 At Summerfuel we believe learning should be inspiring and fun.
-We’ve worked hard to design courses, field trips, and guest lectures that reflect the strengths of the university and the greater Berkeley area.
-Whenever possible, classes are held outdoors, on-site or in a lab type setting to allow students as many ‘hands on’ opportunities as possible.
+We have worked hard to design courses, field trips and guest lectures that reflect the strengths of the university and the greater Berkeley area.
+Whenever possible, classes are held outdoors, on-site or in a lab-type setting to allow students as many ‘hands on’ opportunities as possible.

 Choose a morning course, an afternoon course and a workshop.
-Explore new interests in active, engaging classes with creative, dynamic teachers.
-Our faculty consists of dynamic professors and experienced professionals who are experts in their respective fields and are selected for their ability to engage students and utilize all that Berkeley and San Francisco have to offer.
+Explore new interests in active, stimulating classes with creative, dynamic teachers.
+Our faculty consists of engaging professors and experienced professionals, experts in their respective fields selected for their ability to captivate students and utilize all that Berkeley and San Francisco have to offer.
 Field trips and guest speakers take the learning experience beyond the classroom.

 Applying to College

 With 32 hours of small-group instruction and individual consultation plus 4 full-length SAT tests, your Princeton Review program will prepare you to perform at your highest level in SAT math, critical reading, and writing.
 All students have an online Princeton Review account to review their performance and continue practice.
 Princeton Review's satisfaction guarantee applies to this course.
 (Supplemental Fee: $895)

 Explore the field of architectural design and learn about the concepts of form and space, site relationships, and how social, technological and environmental factors all affect structures and buildings.
 Gain an understanding of different design styles and study architectural techniques that have been adapted through history.
 From the Golden Gate Bridge to the skyscrapers of San Francisco, let the Bay Area be your architectural playground.
 (Supplemental Fee: $125)